MAJIDNISAR/MAJIDNISAR.github.io/_posts/2018-01-17-Fallacies.md

 >
 > *With accepted level of significances,*
 >
-> *Wise look to history /time,*
+> *Wise look to history / time,*
 >
 > *Which is ample proof in itself testifying,*
 >
-> *The Rabbis of education should look to educationitself,*
+> *The Rabbis of education should look to education itself,*
 >
-> *It has taken too many U-turns, and will take one toHIS Time,*
+> *It has taken too many U-turns, and will take one to HIS Time,*
 >
 >
 >